brendan6089-oss/daily-message-project/README.md

 # Daily Support Message Project (Personal, Non-Commercial)

+Created by **Brendan Clayden**, a college student.

-This is a personal coding project created by a college student.
+This is a personal coding project designed to send one automated SMS message per day containing a short supportive or personal quote to a consenting family member.

 ## Purpose
 The project sends one automated SMS message per day containing a short personal or supportive quote to a single family member.